 The Center has operated hazardous waste worker training for over 28 years through programs funded by the National Institute of Environmental Health Sciences.
-Headed by DSCEJ and Texas Southern University, in conjunction with its collaborative partners in four states, the project operates a unique Training Consortium conducting programs designed to provide model occupational safety and health training for workers who are or may be engaged in activities related to hazardous waste removal, containment or chemical response and the more recent public health crisis of the COVID-19 pandemic.
+Headed by DSCEJ and Texas Southern University, in conjunction with its collaborative partners in four states, the project operates a unique Training Consortium conducting programs designed to provide model occupational safety and health training for workers who are or may be engaged in activities related to hazardous waste removal, containment or chemical response and the more recent public health crisis of the COV response and the more recent public health crisis of the COVID-19 pandemic.